 Once NCUA receives a complete charter application package, an acknowledgment of receipt will be sent to the organizer.
-At some point during the review process, a staff member will be assigned to perform an on-site contact with the proposed officials and others having an interest in the proposed federal credit union.
+During the review process, a staff member will be assigned to perform an on-site contact with the proposed officials and others having an interest in the proposed federal credit union.